emrealper/event-driven-ordering/README.md

 This repo contains a sample application simulates a food delivery journey between ordering and notification operations after successfull transaction.
 The system consists of the following parts.

 * **Producer/Order API** - An API which accepts post request to make transactional operation of an order (Assuming a new order and/or payment operation has been successfully executed) Then it sends an OrderPaid event message to the event bus.
-* **Consumer/Email and Notification Service** - An Hosted Service (.Net Core Worker Service) which subscribes the Kafka Topic (orderPaid) and sends notification/email about the operation.
+* **Consumer/Email and Notification Service** - A Hosted Service (.Net Core Worker Service) which subscribes the Kafka Topic (orderPaid) and sends notification/email about the operation.

 ## How to set up and run the project
 You can run the bellow command from the **/source/Producer/Order.Api/** directory to build docker images for  `Producer/Order API`